davidbrian/react-firebase-playground/README.md

-# For playing with react and firebase
+# Playground for react and firebase